david-fried/Identifying-Vacation-Spots/README.md

-# Analysis of Weather and Vacation Data using APIs
+# Analysis of Weather using APIs

 ## General Overview

 This was an assignment I completed for the Northwestern Data Science and Vizualization Bootcamp.
 I received an A.

-I used Jupyter Notebook to extract weather and vacation data from APIs.
+I used Jupyter Notebook to extract weather data from APIs.

-### Weather Data
+### WeatherPy

 Weather data was extracted from [openweathermap.org](https://api.openweathermap.org).
 Data from each API request was converted to a json object.
 Below are the general project steps.

 1. Generated a list of cities: Looped through a list of over 600 latitude-longitude pairs to find the nearest city using citipy.
-2. Performed a weather check on each city using a series of successive API calls; saved weather data for each city in lists.
+2. Performed a weather check on each city using a series of successive API calls with for loop and try, except; saved weather data for each city in lists.
 3. Created pandas dataframe from lists and exported dataframe to a CSV file to be used on the vacation data.
 4. Analyzed the relationships between latitude and weather with scatterplots and linear regression.